kpurdon/scut/README.md

 ## Installing

 You have a few installation options!
+After installing you can verify everything worked by running `scut --version`.

 ### Binary Installation